Harini-Pavithra/AI-Product-Manager-Nanodegree/Create a Medical Image Annotation Job/README.md

 As we go about answering these questions, remember to take a few (2 or 3 max) screenshots of the images displayed (one for each option would be ideal) and the options provided below them so we can use them as a preview in Step 10

+## Step 14

+Once we have successfully answered the 8 test questions, we will see this message to the right

+we can click on View Answer Distribution to check whether each option has been given a fair chance.
+The following is the distribution of our test questions

+We see here that the questions are fairly equally distributed among the three options, if we want to continue to refine the weightages, we can answer a few more questions and check the answer distribution again.

+## Step 15